beado123/tinder-react-native/README.md

 # tinder-react-native
 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Uses Firebase and AWS service to store data.

-A practice project that simulates functionality of tinder app.
+A practice project that simulates tinder app.

 ### Login Page
 * Uses Facebook login to authenticate with firebase.